neuroIov/Docs-/Tokenomics.md

 - **Ongoing Liquidity Mining**(70%): Distributed over 24 months to incentivize long-term liquidity provision

 ## **Token Burning Mechanism**
-- 1% of all transaction fees on the platform will be burned
+<br> 1% of all transaction fees on the platform will be burned
-- Quarterly buy-back and burn using 10% of platform revenues
+<br> Quarterly buy-back and burn using 10% of platform revenues
-- Any unused ecosystem tokens after 3 years will be burned
+<br> Any unused ecosystem tokens after 3 years will be burned

 ## **Initial Circulating Supply**
 At TGE, the initial circulating supply will be approximately 14,300,000 $NLOV tokens (2.86% of total supply).

 ## **Emission Schedule**
-- Year 1: 25% of total supply released
+<br> Year 1: 25% of total supply released
-- Year 2: Additional 25% released
+<br> Year 2: Additional 25% released
-- Year 3: Additional 20% released
+<br> Year 3: Additional 20% released
-- Year 4: Additional 15% released
+<br> Year 4: Additional 15% released
-- Year 5: Final 15% released
+<br> Year 5: Final 15% released
 This controlled emission schedule helps manage token supply and potentially increase value over time.

 ## **Use of Funds**